nidhishukla/CRUD_BookingAPI_Testing_Using_BDD_Junit_RestAssured/README.md

 # CRUD_BookingAPI_Testing_Using_BDD_Junit_RestAssured
- This project is an example of API Automation testing.
+ The project is example of API testing with BDD ,Junit,RestAssured using excel data driven approch.

 ### API Documentation

 https://restful-booker.herokuapp.com/apidoc/